Paqmind/react-ultimate/shared/config/readme.txt

    NODE_APP_INSTANCE -- determines {instance}
    ALLOW_CONFIG_MUTATIONS -- this is for edge cases such as testing, where it is important to mutate configurations for different scenarios within the same execution

-6. config.util.getConfigSources() -- trace all file sources
+6. Config.util.getConfigSources() -- trace all file sources

 7. Module configuration (PRO)
    https://github.com/lorenwest/node-config/wiki/Sub-Module-Configuration